Cubans struggle with an extended power outage and a new tropical storm - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-HAVANA (AP) — Many Cubans waited in anguish and some took to the streets in protest as widespread blackouts stretched into their third day.
-Their concerns were heightened as a Hurricane Oscar hit Cuba’s eastern coast with winds and heavy rain.
+HAVANA (AP) — Cuba’s widespread blackouts stretched into their fourth day as Hurricane Oscar crossed the island’s eastern coast with winds and heavy rain.

 Energy Minister Vicente de la O Levy said in a news conference he hopes the electricity grid will be restored on Monday or Tuesday morning.